 58 avenue Marceau

-- to acknowledge receipt within 10 working days, unless a response has been issued to the client within this period;
+– to acknowledge receipt within 10 working days from the date of receipt, unless the response itself is provided within this period;

 Médiateur de l’AMF

 Autorité des marchés financiers

 Communication of elements pertaining to the asset composition of mutual funds

 Montpensier Finance may communicate information pertaining to the asset composition of the mutual funds it manages, in order to enable investors, notably institutional investors, to comply with their requirements, such as the 2009/138/CE Directive (Solvency II) regarding transparency.

 Montpensier Finance makes sure that these investors acknowledge the DOC-2004-07 Position published by AMF regarding market timing and late trading practices, and that they have taken the necessary steps to ensure compliance, with a particular emphasis placed on the handling of sensitive information, as well as the ban on market timing or late trading practices.
 Informations are disclosed at least 48 hours after NAV publication.

 Montpensier Finance’s remuneration policy is in line with the provision of Directive 2014/91/EU, and Directive 2011/61/EU.